News story posted to oregonlive.com February 15, 2017.

 2016 was one of PBEM’s busiest years ever as we finished up long-term projects, expanded several of our programs, and managed the Portland Emergency Coordination Center (click here to review our annual report).
 Here are some of the milestones and highlights.
 Over the past 12 months, we:

-- Began updating Portland’s Natural Hazard Mitigation Plan;
+- Completed the multi-year update to Portland’s Natural Hazard Mitigation Plan;

-- Activated Portland’s Emergency Coordination Center for 16 training exercises, emergency incidents, and large-scale planned events, including the International Association of Athletics Federations (IAAF) World Indoor Championships;
+- Activated Portland’s Emergency Coordination Center 25 times for training exercises, emergency incidents, and large-scale planned events, including the International Association of Athletics Federations (IAAF) World Indoor Championships;

-- Expanded the Neighborhood Emergency Team (NET) program by 49%, bring the total number of volunteers to 1,175 with active teams in 58 neighborhoods;
+- Expanded the Neighborhood Emergency Team (NET) program by 38%, bringing the total number of volunteers to 1,175 with active teams in 58 neighborhoods;

-- Worked with the Portland Bureau of Development Services, Portland Development Commission, and community members on a policy for Council to consider in 2016 requiring the mandatory seismic retrofit of unreinforced masonry (URM) buildings;
+- Continued progress with the Portland Bureau of Development Services, Portland Development Commission, and community members on a policy for Council to consider in 2017 requiring the mandatory seismic retrofit of unreinforced masonry (URM) buildings;

-- Expanded our previous outreach efforts to connect with more than 21,000 residents by working with neighborhood associations and community groups, presenting at conferences and schools, tabling at public events (such as Sunday Parkways and Fix-It Fairs), and much more to bring PBEM programs and emergency preparedness to an economically diverse and culturally rich base of attendees throughout the city;
+- Reached more than 22,500 residents through outreach efforts with neighborhood associations and community groups, presenting at conferences and schools, tabling at public events (such as Sunday Parkways and Fix-It Fairs), and much more to bring PBEM programs and emergency preparedness to an economically diverse and culturally rich base of attendees throughout the city;

 Please take a few minutes and review our annual progress report for an update on what we’ve been doing.

-And if you want to see where we’re headed, check out our three-year strategic plan.
-Look for an update to the plan later this year.
+And if you want to see where we’re headed, stay tuned for an update to our three-year strategic plan.
+We’re planning to release it in the next few months.